Helping practices to be their best.

 Why does Better Medical collect, hold and use your personal information?

 Better Medical collects personal information about patients in order to assess and manage your needs when we are providing our services to you.
+We also collect your personal information to enable your GP to provide health care, treatment and associated services to you.
 For example, we collect information about your health to ensure that our services respond to your healthcare needs; to ensure that our services are consistent with other healthcare services you receive; and to minimise the need for you to provide the same information on multiple occasions.

 Further information about the way in which Better Medical uses and discloses your personal information is set out in the next section.